Olivier-Berg/PPE-notes/Mandarin/HT-3.md

 wanwan = yi sometimes (10thousand * 10thousand = 100 million)

 when used 0 before these (ling), you omit the bai/qian etc.

+ling is asid only once when it is between two numbers, even when representing more than 1 zero:
+101 = yibai ling yi
+4005 = siqian ling wu
+800080 = ba